-In Maryland, there are over two million property accounts.
+In Maryland, there are more than two million property accounts.
 The Department of Assessments and Taxation must appraise each of these properties once every three years.
 There are 24 local State assessment offices, one in each county and Baltimore City.

 For each county and Baltimore City, the Director of Assessments and Taxation appoints a Supervisor of Assessments from a list of five qualified applicants submitted by the Mayor of Baltimore city, the County Commissioners, or under charter government, the County Council or the County Executive with the approval of the Council.